EAS News Feed

 Feedrabbit

-EAS does not offer a newsletter because efforts for setup and maintenance have become extreme.
+EAS does not offer an e-mail newsletter because technical obstacles and maintenance efforts have become extreme.
 But you can use the free and easy service at Feedrabbit, which is currently the closest thing to a curated newsletter.
-Add EAS feed.
+Add EAS feed to Feedrabbit.

 EAS News on Your Website